protosonic/AnimalSanctuaryProject/README.md

 # AnimalSanctuaryProject

 ## Overview
-Animal Sanctuary is an application that models an animal sanctuary.
+Animal Sanctuary is a simple Java application that models an animal sanctuary.
+This application was created by practice of applied learning.

 ## Technologies & Concepts Implemented
 * Java
-* Polymorphism
+* Git
 * OOP
-* Git
  	* Inheritence
+ 	* Abstraction
+ 	* Encapsulation
-* Overriding
+ 	* Polyorphism

 ## Lessons Learned
 * How to use Inheritence
-* How super classes are used
+* How superclasses  are used
+* Practiced:
-* Practice iterating arrays
+	* Iterating arrays
+	* Debugging
+	* Overriding
-* Practice debugging
+	* Creating constructors
+	* Implementing ULM diagram
+	* Reasearching and referencing material
 * Be even more careful using Git than you think you should!